panzi/punktum/README.md

 I might not implement any more dialects than I have right now.

 This feature matrix only gives somewhat of an overview.
-The exact syntax for escape sequences or variable substitution, the places either can be used and the algorithm for resolving variable substitutions differs between dialects.
+The exact syntax for escape sequences or variable substitution, the places where either can be used and the algorithm for resolving variable substitutions differs between dialects.

 | Dialect                                        | Multiline | Esc Seq | `"` | `'` | `` ` `` | `$variable` | `$(command)` |
 |:-----------------------------------------------|:---------:|:-------:|:---:|:---:|:-------:|:-----------:|:------------:|